 Andrew Arato is Dorothy Hirshon Professor in Political and Social Theory at the New School for Social Research in New York.
 He earned his Ph.D. in History at University of Chicago in 1975, dealing with Marxist Thought; 20th Century Intellectual History and the History of East Europe.
 He has been speaker and earned a Specialist Grant for Constitutionalism and Civil Society Projects in Harare, Zimbabwe, in November 2010 and in Nepal, in August-September 2006.
 Both provided by the U.S. Department of State.
 He was also Fulbright Distinguished Professor in American Studies in Frankfurt, Germany, in 2007-8.

-Adventures of the Constituent Power: Beyond Revolution?, Cambridge University Press, 2017.
+(2017) Adventures of the Constituent Power: Beyond Revolution?, Cambridge: Cambridge University Press.

 Volumes honoring his work:

-Critical Theory and Democracy: Civil Society, Dictatorship, and Constitutionalism in Andrew Arato´s Democaratic Theory, Routledge 2013.
+(2013) Enrique Peruzzotti and Martín Plot (Eds.), Critical Theory and Democracy: Civil Society, Dictatorship, and Constitutionalism in Andrew Arato´s Democaratic Theory, Routledge.

 CALAS research project:

 Title: The U.S. Role in Constitution Making in Former Spanish Possessions: Mexico, Philippines and Cuba